Anxiety After Mushroom Trip – One Year Later

 Is it gone forever?
 Maybe, maybe not.
 There is no way to know for certain.
 But now know that I can deal with these feelings in case they do come back.

-Will you become yourself again?
+Will you ever be yourself again?

 Experiencing anxiety for the first time feels a lot like having lost yourself.
 It can be really tempting to wish to just go back to your former self.